tlswg/tls13-spec/draft-ietf-tls-tls13.md

 connection (see {{error-alerts}}).
 Upon receiving an error alert, the TLS implementation SHOULD indicate an error to the application and MUST NOT allow any further data to be sent or received on the connection.
-Servers and clients MUST forget keys and secrets used with failed connection.
-Stateful implementations of tickets (as in many clients) SHOULD discard tickets established on with failed connections.
+Servers and clients MUST the secret values and keys established in failed connections, with the exception of the PSKs associated with session tickets, which SHOULD be discarded if possible.

 All the alerts listed in {{error-alerts}} MUST be sent with AlertLevel=fatal and MUST be treated as error alerts